MaVeN-13TTN/mirroring-and-synchronizing/pipeline-setup.md

 6. Give it a name (e.g., "GitHub Migration")
 7. Select the "Repository" read permission
 8. Click "Create"
-9. **Important**: Copy and save the token immediately as it won't be shown again
+9. **Important**: Copy and save the App Password immediately as it won't be shown again

 ### GitHub Personal Access Token